ChristopherJennette/hello-world/README.md

 # hello-world
 First github repository
-Working on the transition from hobbyist proggramer to professional developer
+Working on the transition from hobbyist programmer to professional developer